alwell/Misconceptions-in-Mindfulness/README.md

 # 5 Misconceptions in mindfulness and why they may be harming your pupils

 I gave a 30 minute presentation at the 9th TEAN Conference 2018, Birmingham on 11th May.
 The presentation was titled.
 5 misconceptions in mindfulness and why they may be harming your pupils.
 The study looks into secular and non-secular mindfulness.

-**Author** Alan Weller
+Alan Weller

 ## Abstract